aws-samples/serverless-ai-workshop/README.md

 ## Workshop
-We recommend you start with Lambda and SciKit Learn Inference and complete the workshop until you have successful results.
+We recommend you start with [Lambda and SciKit Learn Inference](https://github.com/aws-samples/serverless-ai-workshop/tree/master/Lab%201%20-%20Lambda%20and%20SciKit%20Learn%20Inference) and complete the workshop until you have successful results.
 Then, provide new test data to explore the robustness of your model.
-When you're satisfied with your ability to deploy scikit-learn move on to SageMaker Batch Transform.
-Here the possibilities are endless.
+When you're satisfied with your ability to deploy scikit-learn move on to [SageMaker Batch Transform](https://github.com/aws-samples/serverless-ai-workshop/tree/master/Lab%202%20-%20SageMaker%20Batch%20Transform).
+Here the possibilities open up with access to deep learning frameworks and limitless compute resources.

+If any notebook entry is unclear please ask for help either in the workshop or at http://bit.ly/serverlessAI.